Derek Williams (musician): Early life and education

+Williams completed his early tertiary studies at the University of Auckland under Charles Nalden, Douglas Mews and Peter Godfrey, winning the Professor Hollinrake Memorial Scholarship and Senior Scholarship Award, graduating with a Bachelor of Music (BMus) in 1974.
+He followed this with a Diploma in Education (DipEd) from the Auckland Secondary Teachers College in 1978, subsequently qualifying DipTchg, and later as DipTeach after moving to New South Wales, Australia.

+Continuing his piano studies with Mary Nathan alongside his undergraduate degree, Williams also gained professional diplomas through Trinity College London, qualifying as a Licentiate in Music (LMusTCL) and later being awarded a Fellowship (FTCL) in 1977.
+He completed his formal academic training under supervisors Peter Nelson and Nigel Osborne at the University of Edinburgh, where he was awarded a Doctor of Philosophy (PhD) in composition in 2012.

 New Zealand

 International choral tour

 Williams (L) age 19 in Auckland University Festival Choir uniform by Colin Cole with friend after the choir's Lincoln Center performance (26 April 1972).

 World tour as a chorister with the 40-voice Auckland University Festival Choir, conducted by Professor Peter Godfrey, a King's College, Cambridge alumnus and founder of the New Zealand Choral Federation and the Symphonia of Auckland.
 During the 3rd International University Choral Festival, at the United Nations, the choir participated in a massed chorus of 16 international choirs conducted by Willi Gohl, followed by a concert of 640 voices on 30 April 1972 at the Lincoln Center for the Performing Arts New York under Robert Shaw.
 During the US tour, the choir also performed at the John F. Kennedy Center for the Performing Arts and at a White House reception with the First Lady, Pat Nixon, on the eve of the breaking of the Watergate scandal.
 In the United Kingdom, the Festival Choir performed at Westminster Abbey and at King's College, Cambridge in a joint concert with King's College Choir with Sir David Willcocks.
 They were met by composer Benjamin Britten and tenor Peter Pears for the choir's recital at the Snape Maltings and the choir won praise for its performances in the Netherlands, Germany, Switzerland and Singapore.
 In 1998, there was a CD re-release of its LP, recorded straight after the world tour.
 Lauded as the "best choir New Zealand has produced", Godfrey's Festival Choir continued to hold decennial reunions until his death in 2017.